Fujifilm X-T100 vs Panasonic FZ330

 |Panasonic LX5« »||Y||mono||mono||-||-||mini||2.0||-||-||-||Panasonic LX5|

-Both the X-T100 and the FZ330 are recent models that are part of the current product line-up.
-The FZ330 replaced the earlier Panasonic FZ200, while the X-T100 followed on from the Fujifilm X-T20.
+The FZ330 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-T100 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So how do things add up?
 Is the Fujifilm X-T100 better than the Panasonic FZ330 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.